 The safety assessment techniques in SAE ARP4761, AC 25.1309-1A, and the "Arsenal" version of AC 25.1309-1A are iterative processes associated with the type design definition, and are conducted at multiple milestones9 during system development.
-As such, applicants choosing to use those methods of compliance disclose changes to designs or analysis throughout the certification process, resulting in submittal of type design, test reports, and computations in accordance with 14 CFR § 21.20(b) as documented by the TC.
+As such, applicants choosing to use those methods of compliance continually disclose changes to designs or analysis throughout the certification process, resulting in submittal of type design, test reports, and computations in accordance with 14 CFR § 21.20(b) as documented by the TC.

-d.
+c.
 Issuance of the Type Certificate.
 Applicants are entitled to a TC after they show compliance, the FAA finds compliance, and the FAA finds that the type design has no unsafe features.
 It is the FAA who determines whether the applicant has shown compliance.
-Safety critical information, as defined by Section 105, is already included in type design, operating limitations, substantiating documentation, and other required information, and is part of the TC.
-Thus, applicants choosing to utilize the certification planning processes of FAA Order 8110.4C and supplemented by this Notice are able to submit and update this information, including safety critical information, required by14 CFR §§ 21.20 and 21.21(b).
+Safety critical information, as defined by Section 105, is already included in type design, operating limitations, substantiating documentation and other required information, and is part of the TC.
+Thus, applicants choosing to utilize the certification planning processes of FAA Order 8110.4C